puppetlabs/puppetdb/contrib/gem/README.md

 The files in this directory are intended to provide a starting point for building a gem package of the puppetdb terminus code.
-This will be useful for cases where puppet is being installed as a gem and would also like to include puppetdb.
+This will be useful for cases where puppet is being installed as a gem and you would also like to include puppetdb.

 Note that support for installing the puppetdb termini via rubygems relies on